 One of the most critical steps in winemaking or beer making is sanitising and sterilisation.

-Failing to do these steps properly or eliminating them can ruin your results.
+Failing to do these steps properly or eliminating them can ruin your drink.

 Every piece of equipment that comes in contact with the concentrate or finished wine/beer must go through these processes.
 It should be done just before every step.

-To Sanitise, use a pink chlorinated solution of VWP to clean all the equipment.
-Remember not all dirt is visible, so even equipment that appears clean must be sanitised after sanitising your equipment rinse thoroughly with hot water.
+To Sanitise, use a solution of VWP or metabisulphite to clean all the equipment.
+Remember not all dirt is visible, so even equipment that appears clean must be sanitised.
+After sanitising your equipment rinse thoroughly with hot water.

-Sterilising is not just to clean the equipment but also to kill any bacteria on clean utensils.
+Sterilising is not just to clean the equipment but also to kill bacteria on clean utensils.
 You can use metabisulphite to create a non rinse steriliser.
 Use 10g of metabisulphite per litre.
 Spray this on the equipment before use.

 Filtering equipment should be cleaned and sterilised before use and between each batch as you filter, as any yeast cells which would attach to the plates will transfer to the next instalment.

-Clean your glass carboys with warm water and Ritchies Steriliser.
+Clean your glass carboys with warm water and VWP sterilising solution.
 Do not use hot water; this can cause the carboy to BREAK.

 When you are sterilising, get a trigger spray bottle and fill it with your stock solution of sulphite.
-When it is time to sanitise, you can quickly spray the inside and outside of fermenter, racking tubes, syphon hose, spoons to name just a few of the items you may use, varying the spray to liberally coat large surfaces or directing a straight stream down your racking tube.
+When it is time to sanitise, you can quickly spray the inside and outside of the fermenter, racking tubes, syphon hose, spoons e.t.c., varying the spray to liberally coat large surfaces or directing a straight stream down your racking tube.
 If you have a one-litre spray bottle, you can mix your sulphite solution directly in the sprayer, using two level teaspoons of sulphite to one litre of water.